dimafeng/dimafeng.github.io/_notes/2014-11-8-dnd-files.markdown

 ---
-layout: post
+layout: note
 title:  "Drag-and-drop from the Swing application.
 Files"
 categories: swing, java
 ---
-Here the continuation of the previous article about [dragging and dropping from the swing app]({% post_url 2014-10-12-dnd-swing-to-browser %}).
+Here the continuation of the previous article about [dragging and dropping from the swing app](/notes/2014/10/12/dnd-swing-to-browser/).
 Recently I got requirement to implement the drag-and-drop for reports in our swing application as files into any system object which able to be 'dropable' (it could be exprorer in windows, finder in macos, etc.).
 Also, this functionality should help implement correct reports uploading into rich editor (like [redactor.js](http://imperavi.com/redactor/)) in the browser.
 Few words about *redactor*: it's javascript rich text editor.
 The editor is pretty small and flexable.
 And it has files/images uploading by DnG gesture out the box.
 We spended a few hours to configure our java based backend to work as a storage for this editor.
 We've got here is ability to drag report in swing app and drop it in system's folder or in the text editor in browser.

 Now I'm going to introduce small snippet which you can use in your swing app.